g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 With this, we have successfully created the fireworks effect on our React application.

 ## A perfect example
 [Google](https://www.google.com/) often adds firework animations to its [Google Doodles](https://doodles.google/) to mark important days, holidays, and events that matter.
-These doodles, which can be interacted with attractively, appear on the front page, and involve people through graphic creativity and festivity.
+These doodles, which can be interacted with attractively, appear on the front page and involve people through graphic creativity and festivity.
 Holidays include the final day of the year celebrations, holidays for independence, and dates of critical events.

 Reasons that can make sure animations are essential include capturing the attention of users, promoting engagement, and enlightening about cultural and historical information, to mention but a few.
 At once, they are establishing Google’s image as an innovative and global enterprise.
 In other words, the countdown clock with fireworks celebrated during New Year’s Eve 2020 as well as an interactive fireworks game that was provided by the Fourth of July 2019 doodle.